What Is the “Open and Obvious” Defense to a Personal Injury Lawsuit?

 Speak with a Boynton Beach, Florida, Accident Attorney Today

 In personal injury cases, defendants will often go to great lengths to try and shift blame to the victim, even when it is a seven-year-old child.
 That is why it is critical to work with an experienced Boca Raton personal injury attorney who will fight for the interests of you and your family.
-Contact the Leifer Law Firm today to schedule a consultation.
+Contact Leifer & Ramirez today to schedule a consultation.